Cheeky Passport’s Guide to Visiting Abkhazia – What to do and practical tips

 5. Lake Ritsa

-Although we didn’t make it here due to the bad weather, we are including it in our list since we understand that a trip to this beautiful lake should be on any traveller’s Abkhazian itinerary.
+Although we didn’t make it here due to the bad weather, we are including it in our list since we understand that a trip to this beautiful lake should be on any traveller’s itinerary when visiting Abkhazia.

 Phone reception and wifi – Although we had no phone reception using our home network sim cards (pretty sure that coverage is pretty limited with any network) wifi seemed to be widely available although the speed was iffy in most places.

 Carry a headscarf (for women) – women are required to cover their head in most Orthodox monasteries and churches.
-Although headscarves are often made available at the entrances we strongly recommend carrying your own for hygiene purposes.
+Although headscarves are often made available at the entrances we strongly recommend carrying your own for hygiene purposes when visiting Abkhazia.

 Do not visit unless you like adventure! – the region is highly volatile and although we did not experience any safety issues ourselves, we were aware that situations could become rather unpredictable, especially since we could not read or understand the language, hence finding it difficult to communicate.